maurelian/uport-proxy/README.md

 ```

 ## Testing
-Tests are run using truffle
+Tests are run using truffle.
+Have testrpc running first.
+Then:
 ```
 $ truffle test
 ```